What Is An ETF?

 Buy one ETF that already contains them all.

-Instead of trying to pick one winning company, an ETF can own hundreds or even thousands of companies for you.
+Instead of trying to pick one company, an ETF can own hundreds or even thousands of companies for you.
 Rather than buying each company separately, you buy one ETF that already holds them all.

 Think of it like this: if investing in one company is buying one horse in a race, investing in an ETF is backing the whole field.
 If one company has a bad year, the others can help balance things out.